ayekyawmin/ayekyawmin.github.io/README.md

 The application is for draft website to choose color matching.
 Please use and advise me to extend the application.
 To test the application, please insert following colors in related input fields.

-Background Color : powderblue
+Background Color : powderblue,
-NavBar BgColor   : teal
+NavBar BgColor   : teal,
-NavBar frColor   ; white
+NavBar frColor   ; white,
-Company Name     ; Sample Name
+Company Name     ; Sample Name,
-Image Name       : bird.png
+Image Name       : bird.png,
 Description      : Write brief description for the company